The equivariant cohomology of complexity one spaces: The equivariant cohomology of complexity one spaces

-Suppose that $T^{n-1}\acts M^{2n}$ is a complexity one space.
-Then for any subtorus $T^k\subset T^{n-1}$, the set of fixed points $M^{T^k}$ is a symplectic submanifold with components of dimension at most $2n-2k$.
-Moreover, $(T^{n-1}/T^k)\acts M^{T^k}$ is an effective action, so the components of $M^{T^k}$ have dimension at least $2n-2k-2$.
-Thus, $M^{T^k}$ consists of a collection of toric pieces and complexity one pieces.
+We now consider a complexity one space $T^{n-1}\acts M^{2n}$.
+For any (closed, connected) subtorus $T^k\subset T^{n-1}$, the set of fixed points $M^{T^k}$ is a symplectic submanifold with components of dimension at most $2n-2k$.
+Depending on how generic $T^k$ is inside of $T^{n-1}$, some components of $M^{T^k}$ could be fixed by all of $T^{n-1}$.
+If there is a component $X$ for which $(T^{n-1}/T^k)\acts X$ is an effective action, that component $X$ must have dimension at least $2n-2k-2$.
+That is, $(T^{n-1}/T^k)\acts X$ will be either toric or complexity one itself.
 In particular, the components of the one-skeleton are two-dimensional or four-dimensional.

+Tolman and Weitsman considered the inclusion of the fixed points $j: M^{T} \to M_{(1)}$, which is an equivariant map.
+The following theorem is a consequence of work by Chang and Skjelbred \cite{CS:1974}.
+Tolman and Weitsman give an elementary geometric proof. \begin{Theorem}[Tolman-Weitsman \cite{TW-hamTsp:1999}] Let $M$ be a closed Hamiltonian $T$-space.
+The induced maps in equivariant cohomology with rational coefficients,

-Tolman and Weitsman's Theorem~\ref{thm:TW} says that for a tuple of equivariant classes on the fixed point components to be in the image of $i^*$, we only need to ensure that the tuple is a global class on each component of the one-skeleton.
-Thus combining Theorem~\ref{thm:TW} with our result in Proposition~\ref{prop:T on M4} gives the following combinatorial description of the equivariant cohomology of a complexity one space.
+have the same image in $H_{T}^*(M^T;\Q)$. \end{Theorem} In other words, for a tuple of equivariant classes on the fixed point components to be in the image of $i^*$, we only need to ensure that the tuple is a global class on each component of the one-skeleton.
+Combining Theorem~\ref{thm:TW} with our result in Proposition~\ref{prop:T on M4} gives the following combinatorial description of the equivariant cohomology of a complexity one space.